 One of the most common signs of drug or alcohol problems is changes in behaviour, obvious damage to the sufferers’ personal and/or professional life and an inability to stop using in spite of all that.

 And of course, drug and alcohol misuse all too often leads to overdoses and alcohol poisoning, which can both be deadly.

-The longer you leave getting help, the worse your addiction will get, meaning your likelihood of experiencing such side effects will increase.
+The longer you leave getting help, the worse your alcohol or drug addiction will get, meaning your likelihood of experiencing such side effects will increase.

 The best way to avoid all of these side effects (and the ones listed in the segment above) is to get help in managing your addiction as soon as possible.
 Unfortunately, addiction is so far-reaching that there isn’t really a cure.